 Issues such as

-- how they obtain legal authority to do so,
+- how a loved one can obtain legal authority to take care of you,

-- what can and cannot be done when it comes to making gifts, managing investments,
+- what can and cannot be done when it comes to making gifts or managing investments,

 are thrown up.